-Along with the analysis of dignity, reception, and temperament, the traditional approach includes checking for fixed stars, to see if any fall in prominent places in the chart; and looking at the Moon and Mercury, which together signify how the mind functions.
+Along with an analysis of dignity, reception, and temperament, the traditional approach includes checking for fixed stars (which can be important depending upon their position in the chart) and looking at the Moon and Mercury, which together signify how the mind functions.

-To learn more about traditional methods, you must read John Frawley’s four books: The Real Astrology, The Real Astrology Applied, Sports Astrology, and The Horary Textbook, Revised Edition.
+To learn more about traditional methods, please read John Frawley's The Real Astrology, The Real Astrology Applied, Sports Astrology, and The Horary Textbook, Revised Edition.
 The latter provides an excellent summary of astrology basics in the first part.

 Image Source: Pixabay (CC0).